-Although paper copies aren’t as good for the environment as a digital version of your CV, a printed form is easier to edit: grammar and spelling mistakes will stand out more, meaning you’ll be less likely to miss them.
+Although not as good for the environment as a digital copy of your résumé, a printed version is easier to edit: grammar and spelling mistakes will stand out more, meaning you’ll be less likely to miss them.

 4. Read it out Aloud